- Emergency Operations

 - Volunteer Recruitment

-Other links to follow and keep up to date on the situation are:
+For Information regarding COVID-19 and the Pandemic here are links to follow and keep up to date on the situation:

 Interior Health Authority: https://www.interiorhealth.ca/Pages/default.aspx

 BC Government, COVID-19 Updates for Local Governments & Improvement Districts:

 BC Government Orders, Notices & Guidance